Freely

 We made sure it was easy to know where your content was coming from.
 Adding a app icon to content card allowed for non-disruptive design while also calling out content source.

 Highlighting apps and their content was paramount in giving users a truly integrated experience.
-We did this by having app-specifc rails with jump off points and top content, as well as designing a TV guide with FAST channels, allowing you to really see the breadth of content available.
+We did this by having app-specifc rails with jump off points and top contents. we also enhanced the TV guide with FAST channels, allowing you to really see the breadth of content available.

-With the inclusion of FAST channels, the design if the TV guide had to be easy and efficient, displaying on information that the user needs at a glance, and allowing for more information to display in an expanded view, on delay.
+With the inclusion of FAST channels, the design of the TV guide had to be easy and efficient, displaying information that the user needs at a glance and allowing for more information to display in an expanded view, on delay.

 We went a step further and created a full screen immersive experience using artwork.
 Not only does this highlight what was up next on the current channel, but what was up next on other channels too.

-Highlighting Live TV further, exit screens were utilised to highlight upcoming popular content.
-If a user was about to exit, we would surface upcoming content from one of there ,most favourite channels.
+Highlighting Live TV further, i created exit screens to highlight upcoming popular content.
+If a user was about to exit, we would surface this content from one of there most top channels.
 This not only shows the user that we ‘know’ them, but also keeps them engaged with the service.

 Shows like Love Island feature items related to the show like water bottle that make the user feel like they are immersed in the experience.
 What if we could highlight those items as they appear live.
 Using interactive ads, we can highlight points of purchase within the live show.